I made my own Sally Skellington costume for Halloween. It was better quality than the store-bought options and a whole lot cheaper too!

 Step 1: Cut the Felt

-Using the photo of Sally’s dress at top for reference, cut the felt into interlocking pieces to cover the dress.
+Using the photo of Sally’s dress above for reference, cut the felt into interlocking pieces to cover the dress.
 You can leave spaces in your pattern for the original dress to show through.

 Step 3: Draw the Patterns